 Each coworking space has their own fees and plans but they typically offer daily, weekly, and monthly passes to utilize the coworking space.
 Some spaces also offer a discounted membership package for 3 months or 6 months of unlimited coworking.

 The fees will also be higher for private working spaces or added amenities.
 In Playa del Carmen, daily rates start at around $12 USD, weekly rates at $50 USD, and monthly rates at $150 USD.

 The Best Coworking Spaces in Playa del Carmen

-While I was living in Playa del Carmen, I would work from my apartment rental the majority of the time, but I also loved getting out and working at a coffee shop or a coworking space to change things up.
-And it was definitely at coworking spaces that I had the most fun and met the most people.
+Living in Playa del Carmen, I usually work from my apartment rental the majority of the time, but I also love getting out and working at a coffee shop, coworking space, or even a beachfront restaurant to change things up.
+And it it is definitely at coworking spaces that I have had the most fun and have met the most people.

 Nest Coworking Playa del Carmen

 Nest Coworking was the first coworking space I ever visited in Playa del Carmen and it’s probably my favorite.
 Nest is a two story building that offers a communal workspace on the first floor, and a quiet, more private workspace on the second floor.
 There is also an outdoor courtyard with some tables and chairs.

 It’s not the newest space so some of the office chairs are a little bit worn, but they offer sufficient services and amenities, and claim to have the fastest internet in Playa del Carmen.
 The internet was always super fast when I worked there but I never did a speed test to confirm this.

 Nest offers a nice place to work, and I also found it to be the most welcoming of all the coworking spaces in Playa del Carmen.
 The first time I visited, I was invited out to lunch and met a ton of new people.

 I’m admittedly an introvert so being invited was a nice welcome into the Nest community.
 They also host the most community events including workshops, courses, and barbecues.